akndesign/Front-End-Challenge/README.md

 <em><p align="center">HAL:9000 would not be impressed!</p></em>

-Finally, I passed the data into a 2D array, to come up with the User's `Prompt` and corresponding OpenAI `Response`:
+Finally, I passed the data into a 2D array, to produce the user's `Prompt` and corresponding OpenAI `Response` as a pair:

         ['Hello this is the prompt', 'Pleasure to meet you, this is the response!']

 ### Responses Component

-Mostly, the `Responses` component displays the User's `Prompt` and OpenAI `Response` using a `map` function, passed from the `Form` component.
+Mostly, the `Responses` component displays the user's `Prompt` and OpenAI `Response` using a `map` function, passed from the `Form` component.
 In addition, there are a few other purposes of this component.
 A recurring issue I found was after the message has been rendered, a user would expect that the most recent message would be immediately displayed (and scrolled down) in the view, like any chat application. _Not so!_ Functionality had to built — using an persistent empty `span` at the bottom of the chat window — to ensure that the most recent User's `Prompt` and OpenAI `Response` was visible.
 This is where things got a little complex (many hours trawling Stack Overflow!), and a React `UseRef` was used. </br></br>

 ![Scrolled View Implemented](https://i.imgur.com/C3KxjhA.png)
 <em><p align="center">_Automatic scrolling to the most recent message, before and after implementation_</p></em>